YazanHussnain/Implementation-of-Reduced-RISCV-Instruction-Set/README.md

 Load Word (LW)

 # Instruction Memory
-The I implement using this processor is Greatest Common Divisor(GCD)
+The instruction implemented using this processor is Greatest Common Divisor(GCD)